-- Forty-three percent have increased their confidence in improving their health. - More than one-third now substitute healthier cooking and preparation methods and make food more flavorful with herbs or seasonings instead of salt. - More than half now seek lower-sodium options when they eat out. - Forty-seven percent of participants lowered their weekly consumption of sugar-sweetened beverages by one or more cans.
+- Forty-three percent have increased their confidence in improving their health. - More than one-third now substitute healthier cooking and preparation methods and make food more flavorful with herbs or seasonings instead of salt. - More than half now seek lower-sodium options when they eat out. - Forty-seven percent of participants lowered their consumption of sugar-sweetened beverages by nearly half. - Eight percent exceeded the program goal of a 20 percent increase in fruit and vegetable consumption.